-This summer, the three Yakima Rotary clubs along with Yakima Rotary Trust will join together to replace the love-worn playground equipment along the Greenway trail.
-The historic McGuire Playground is nearly 28 years old.
-Time, weather, and use have taken their toll, but the new community playground will entertain families for generations to come, and you can be a part of it!
+The three Yakima Rotary clubs along with Yakima Rotary Trust joined together to replace the love-worn playground equipment along the Greenway trail.
+The historic McGuire Playground was nearly 28 years old.
+Time, weather, and use had taken their toll, but the new community playground will entertain families for generations to come!

 Yakima Peak Rock Wall